 Knowing if you have an infestation is very easy.
 The easiest way to tell if you have an infestation of stink bugs is by the appearance of a large number of bugs around the home or yard.
 They will return each year around the same places.

 To prevent stink bugs from invading your home, yard and garden, you should seal your cracks and crevices around the foundation of your home.
 You should also make sure that all the screens in your windows and doors are intact.
-But the best way to prevent stink bugs, however, is by calling the Real Nashville Pest Control to help you prevent and correctly treat those pesky stink bugs.
+But the best way to prevent them, however, is by calling the Real Nashville Pest Control to help you prevent and correctly treat those pesky stink bugs.